thorOdinson16/NudiGuru/README.md

 ## 📜 Credits & Acknowledgements

 ### IndicTTS
-The Kannada speech data and baseline models originate from the IndicTTS initiative under:
+The Kannada speech data and baseline models originate from the IndicTTS initiative.
-- IIT Madras
-- C-DAC
-- TDIL Programme, MeitY (Govt. of India)

 These assets were instrumental for building the FastPitch + HiFiGAN Kannada TTS model.

 ### Other Tools